CCCeddy/next-supabase-template/README.md

 - Responsive form elements and modals
 - Proper viewport configuration for various devices

-Test your app's responsiveness using the browser's device simulator or real devices.

 ## ⚙️ Performance Optimizations

 - Next.js App Router with server components for optimal loading